The GABRIEL network includes 21 laboratories and institutions working in 16 countries worldwide.

 Support for laboratories

-The GABRIEL network has enabled several training modules to be organised for laboratory personnel, academic research teams and healthcare professionals.
+The GABRIEL network has enabled several training modules to be organized for laboratory personnel, academic research teams and healthcare professionals.

-Four e-learning training modules are also available on the GABRIEL network’s website.
-They cover molecular biology, epidemiology, clinical research and the diagnosis of tuberculosis.
+Several e-learning training modules are also available on the GABRIEL network’s website.
+They cover molecular biology, epidemiology, clinical research, biobanks and the diagnosis of arboviruses.

 The GABRIEL network also supports member laboratories in fulfilling the international requirements for attaining ISO15189 certification.
 This is part of a quality initiative launched by the Mérieux Foundation in 2014.